Kurense/kurense.com/about/team.md

 ## Wyatt Goins, Chief Operations Officer

-As Chief Operations Officer for Innovative Card Solutions, Goins oversees day-to-day business operations, policies, objectives, and initiatives of the organization to ensure future growth.
+As Chief Operations Officer for Kurensē, Goins oversees day-to-day business operations, policies, objectives, and initiatives of the organization to ensure future growth.
 He is also responsible for the attainment of short- and long-term financial and operational goals.

-Prior to founding Innovative Card Solutions, Goins spent 16 years in marketing as a Managing Director for many high-profile customers including Fifth Third Bank, Sara Lee, Limitedbrands, Cincinnati Bell and International Paper.
+Prior to founding Kurensē, Goins spent 16 years in marketing as a Managing Director for many high-profile customers including Fifth Third Bank, Sara Lee, Limitedbrands, Cincinnati Bell and International Paper.